SatCloP/pyrtlib/docs/source/references.rst

 ..
 [Galanina-2022] Galanina, T. A., Koroleva, A. O., Simonova, A. A., Campargue, A., and Tretyakov, M. Y., “The water vapor self-continuum in the "terahertz gap" region (15-700 cm-1): Experiment versus MT_CKD-3.5 model”, Journal of Molecular Spectroscopy, vol. 389, 2022. https://doi.org/10.1016/j.jms.2022.111691.

 ..
 [Meshkov-DeLucia-2007] Andrey I. Meshkov, Frank C. De Lucia, Laboratory measurements of dry air atmospheric absorption with a millimeter wave cavity ringdown spectrometer, Journal of Quantitative Spectroscopy and Radiative Transfer, Volume 108, Issue 2, 2007, Pages 256-276, ISSN 0022-4073, https://doi.org/10.1016/j.jqsrt.2007.04.001.

+..
+[Serov-2024] E.A.
+Serov, T.A.
+Galanina, A.O.
+Koroleva, D.S.
+Makarov, I.S.
+Amerkhanov, M.A.
+Koshelev, M.Yu.
+Tretyakov, D.N.
+Chistikov, A.A.
+Finenko, A.A.
+Vigasin, Continuum absorption in pure N2 gas and in its mixture with Ar, Journal of Quantitative Spectroscopy and Radiative Transfer, Volume 328, 2024, 109172, ISSN 0022-4073, https://doi.org/10.1016/j.jqsrt.2024.109172.